MelsRoughSketch/coredns-forward-w-mark/README.md

 # What is this
 This fork enables the Dial function used by the forward plugin to be executed within a custom Dialer.

-**Note: This version is modified and unsupported by the original authors.
-Do not contact the original project regarding issues with this fork.**<br>
+Note: This is a modified version of the original project.
+Please do not contact the original maintainers regarding any issues or bugs found in this fork, as the changes made here are independent of the upstream repository.<br>
-All changes following the original commit `3d31397fe65d44f407fa4a1529b1695f10a47c4d` are modifications by [MelsRoughsketch](https://github.com/MelsRoughSketch).
+All changes following the original commit `3d31397fe65d44f407fa4a1529b1695f10a47c4d` are Copyright 2026 [MelsRoughsketch](https://github.com/MelsRoughSketch).

+These changes are also licensed under the Apache Lisence, Version 2.0.

 ## Change